SSWConsulting/SSW.Rules.Content/rules/handle-redirects/rule.md

 Learn more on [Do you use a Content Delivery Network (CDN)?](/do-you-use-cdn-for-js-files)

 ### Pros:
-* **Ease of Maintenance** Using a CDN allows you to keep track
+* **Ease of Maintenance** Using a CDN allows you to keep track of which redirects were added and why.

-* **Portability** Because redirects are handled at the edge rather than by your server, there's no need to port redirects if you make changes to your app service.
+* **Portability** Because redirects are handled at the edge rather than by your server, there's no need to port redirects if you make changes to your web application.

 * **Improved Performance:** Hosting your content on a CDN allows you to respond to requests using a server within the same geography as the user, improving latency.